Maryland University of Integrative Health (MUIH) is actively monitoring the outbreak of COVID-19 (2019 novel coronavirus).

 Important Operational Updates

 The University continues to operate in order to serve students, support faculty, and conduct business on its standard schedule.
-The MUIH campus and off-site office suite will both close at 10:00 p.m. on March 18 and all MUIH employees will have transitioned to working remotely.
-All offices will be available by phone and by email during normal operating hours.
+The MUIH campus and offsite office suite are both currently closed and all MUIH employees are working remotely.
+All offices are available by phone and by email during normal operating hours.

 On-Campus Clinical Classes

 All on-campus clinic classes involving treatments in the Natural Care Center (NCC) are cancelled for the remainder of the trimester.
 Once the NCC reopens, academic programs will work with students enrolled in these classes to make arrangements for completing the clinic requirements needed to progress in their program in a timely manner and to complete their degree.
 The date the NCC will reopen is not yet known due to the evolving circumstances of the COVID-19 emergency; arrangements for completing clinic requirements of the courses above will be communicated at that time.
 (Note: It may be possible to find alternate ways to meet course learning outcomes for some clinic courses.
 In such instances, department leadership will be working immediately with faculty to provide new assignments and to facilitate students completing courses on time).